spypaul/MQSim_CXL/README.md

 config.txt file contains all architectural configurations for the CXL-flash device simulated.
 The following explains the usage for each parameter.

-1. **DRAM_mode:** 1 is for running the workload with DRAM only; 0 is for running with CXL-flash
+1. **DRAM_mode:** 1 is for running the workload with DRAM only; 0 is for running with CXL-flash.
-2. **Has_cache:** 1 is for including a DRAM device cahce; 0 is for running only with the flash back end
+2. **Has_cache:** 1 is for including a DRAM device cache; 0 is for running only with the flash back end.
-3. **DRAM_size:** this is for setting the device cache size in bytes
+3. **DRAM_size:** this is for setting the device cache size in bytes.
 4. **Mix_mode:** 1 is for mixing demand miss and prefetch data in cache; 0 is for creating seperate cache/buffer for demand miss and prefetch data.
-Currenlty, only mix mode is functional, please keep it at 1 for now
+Currenlty, only mix mode is functional, please keep it at 1 for now.
-5. **Cache_portion_percentage:* this is for specifying the size of each cache/buffer portion.
-Please keep it at 100 for now
+5. **Cache_portion_percentage:** this is for specifying the size of each cache/buffer portion.
+Please keep it at 100 for now.
-6. **Has_mshr:** 1 is for including MSHR; 0 is for running without
+6. **Has_mshr:** 1 is for including MSHR; 0 is for running without.
-7. **Cache_placement:** this is for setting the set associativity for the cache. the value range from 1 to DRAM_size/4096 (4096 is the cache line size in byte)
+7. **Cache_placement:** this is for setting the set associativity for the cache. the value range from 1 to DRAM_size/4096 (4096 is the cache line size in byte).
 8. **Cache_policy:** this is for specifying the cache policy.
-The available options are: "Random", "FIFO", "LRU", "CFLRU"
+The available options are: "Random", "FIFO", "LRU", "CFLRU".
 9. **Prefetcher:** this is for specifying the prefetching policy.
-The available options are: "No" (no prefetcher), "Tagged" (for next-n-line prefetcher), "Best-offset", "Leap", "Feedback_direct"
+The available options are: "No" (no prefetcher), "Tagged" (for next-n-line prefetcher), "Best-offset", "Leap", "Feedback_direct".
-10. **Total_number_of_requests:** please specify the number of requests in the trace file
+10. **Total_number_of_requests:** please specify the number of requests in the trace file.

 ## Simulator Output

 The output of the simulator will be stored in the \Results folder.
 It contains the following files:

-1. **overall.txt:** this file contains the information about cache hit count, prefetch amount, hit-under-misses count, flash read count, flsuh count (flash write count), prefetcher's performance metrics (coverage, accuracy, lateness, and pollution)
+1. **overall.txt:** this file contains the information about cache hit count, prefetch amount, hit-under-misses count, flash read count, flush count (flash write count), prefetcher's performance metrics (coverage, accuracy, lateness, and pollution).
 2. **latency_result.txt:** this file provides the raw access latency data for each access in nano-second.
-You can utilize the data to plot latency related graphs
+You can utilize the data to plot latency related graphs.
 3. **latency_results_no_cache.txt:** this file provides the raw access latency data for each access in nano-second specifically for DRAM only mode.
 4. **repeated_access.txt:** this file provides data about repeated accesses when Has_cache = 1 and Has_mshr = 0.
-Each line is in the form of (PFN, is_repeated), where is_repeated can be either 1 or 0 (1 for being a repeated access)
+Each line is in the form of (PFN, is_repeated), where is_repeated can be either 1 or 0 (1 for being a repeated access).

 # References